Making the NBA Finals a long time coming for Giannis, Bucks

 - Oops!Something went wrong.Please try again later.

-It wasn’t the way, the who or how the road paved to the NBA Finals was taken but the Milwaukee Bucks will make no apologies for finally getting there.
+It wasn’t the way or the how the road paved to the NBA Finals was taken, but the Milwaukee Bucks will make no apologies for finally getting there.

 A long time coming for Giannis Antetokounmpo and this bunch, even if the two-time MVP was a spectator for the last two wins for the 2021 Eastern Conference champions.